Movieguy3333/GreenBites-Demo/README.md

 ## Overview

 GreenBites is a comprehensive nutrition tracking application that combines health monitoring with environmental consciousness.
 Users can log their meals through natural language descriptions, track nutritional information, and visualize their carbon footprint impact.
-The app helps users make informed decisions about their food choices by providing real-time feedback on both health metrics and environmental sustainability.

 ## Problem Statement